Yuniel Dorticos: Dorticos vs. Briedis

 Dorticos was scheduled to face the former WBO cruiserweight titlist Mairis Briedis in the WBSS tournament finals.
 The bout was originally supposed to be a title unification bout, however, Briedis was stripped of his title as he refused to rematch Krzysztof Glowacki.
 The Dorticos and Briedis clash was scheduled as the main event of a DAZN card held on March 21, 2020, at the Arēna Rīga in Rīga, Latvia.
 Briedis was ranked #6 by the IBF at cruiserweight.
-The developing COVID-19 pandemic forced the WBSS to postponed the bout on March 14, 2020.
+The developing COVID-19 pandemic forced the WBSS to postpone the bout on March 14, 2020.
 The fight was postponed until May 16.
 On April 15, 2020, the fight was once again postponed, this time for September 26, 2020.
-Briedis won the fight by majority decision, with two judges awarding him a 117-111 scorecard, while the third judge scored it as a 114-114 draw.
+Briedis won the fight by majority decision, with two judges awarding him a 117–111 scorecard, while the third judge scored it as a 114–114 draw.
 Dorticos had a good start to the fight, but flagged as the fight progressed, with Briedis landing the more damaging shots.